Yolinux.com

 Adds or modifies the password for user jsmith.
 The user is prompted for

 the password.
-The password will be encrypted using the modified Apache
+The password will be hashed using the modified Apache MD5

-MD5 algorithm.
-If the file does not exist, htpasswd will do nothing
+algorithm.
+If the file does not exist, htpasswd will do nothing except

 htpasswd -c /home/doe/public_html/.htpasswd jane